Assassination in Khartoum

 Twenty-six hours of feverish negotiations then went by.
 On the evening of the 2nd, the Beirut headquarters of the Palestine Liberation Organization (PLO) sent an order of execution to the terrorists via radio broadcast: "Why are you waiting?
 The people's blood in the Cold River cries for vengeance" ("Cold River" was the code word for executing the captives).
 Recordings of that call have suspiciously disappeared, but it appears that Yasir Arafat, chairman of the PLO then as now, personally delivered this order to murder.
 Soon after he did, the two Americans and the Belgian were bound, lined up against a basement wall, and executed in gangland fashion - all eight gunmen simultaneously pulling on their triggers.

 Mission accomplished, the eight assailants gave themselves up to the Sudanese authorities.
-Many months of prevarication then passed (no one in the early 1970s relished the prospect of crossing the PLO).
+Many months of prevarication then passed, as no one in the early 1970s relished the prospect of crossing swords with the PLO.
 Finally, a Sudanese court on June 24, 1974, sentenced the eight Black September killers to life in prison.
 This impressive-looking decision was actually a sham, for within hours Sudan's president had commuted the sentences to a mere seven years.
 He then proceeded to dispatch the eight from his country by putting them on a plane to Cairo.
 Three of the prisoners promptly disappeared.
 The remaining five did in fact serve out their full sentences, with a few months tacked on for good measure at the end - a highly unusual event in the Arab countries - before winning their release.

 The author of Assassination in Khartoum, a compelling account about this incident and its repercussions, himself played a small part in the drama.
 In the mid-1960s David A. Korn had worked for Moore, one of the two dead Americans; then, during the siege at Khartoum, he worked at the Department of State's Operations Center, doing what little he could to save the lives of his two colleagues.
 Unsuccessful in that effort, he kept the story in mind and now, twenty years later, has published a study which suitably remembers the victims and honors their memory.